pdx-cs-lbryan/ftpclient/README.md

 # FTP Client

 Recreation of CS410/510 Agile Summer 2019 Group 7 FTP Repository.<br>
-**Please visit this link for the original repository and its commit history**: https://github.com/mbillett/ftpClient
+**Please visit this link for the original repository and its commit history**: https://github.com/mbillett/ftpClient<br>
+**See our trello board here**: https://trello.com/b/Ev8rTDfC/agileftp

 Makes use of:<br>
 https://fakeiteasy.github.io/<br>